CantiFirestarter/VScode-Cisco-Config-Highlight-Redux/README.md

 For more information on how to customize the settings.json file, please refer to the following URL.

 [Visual Studio Code Documentaion - Color Themes](https://code.visualstudio.com/docs/getstarted/themes)

+### Scope Hierarchy
+Tokens follow a hierarchical structure, which allows you to abbreviate scopes when customizing them.

+For example, consider the following two scopes:
+- `entity.name.class.interface.ethernet`
+- `entity.name.class.interface.loopback`

+If you specify these scopes in full, the customization will apply only to those specific tokens.

+However, if you use a higher-level scope such as:
+- `entity.name.class.interface`

+The customization will apply to all tokens under that scope.
+The higher (shallower) the level in the hierarchy, the broader the range of tokens affected.

 ### VSCode settings.json customize sample
 ``` json